lieblius/bolt.new.openai/CONTRIBUTING.md

 # Get Started Building with Bolt

 Bolt combines the capabilities of AI with sandboxed development environments to create a collaborative experience where code can be developed by the assistant and the programmer together.
-Bolt combines [WebContainer API](https://webcontainers.io/api) with [Claude Sonnet 3.5](https://www.anthropic.com/news/claude-3-5-sonnet) using [Remix](https://remix.run/) and the [AI SDK](https://sdk.vercel.ai/).
+Bolt combines [WebContainer API](https://webcontainers.io/api) with OpenAI using [Remix](https://remix.run/) and the [AI SDK](https://sdk.vercel.ai/).

 ### WebContainer API